 Section 3.
 The purpose of the board of the connector shall be to implement the commonwealth health insurance connector.
-The goal of the board is to facilitate the purchase of health care insurance products through the connector at an affordable price by eligible individuals, groups and commonwealth care health insurance plan enrollees.
-For these purposes, the board is authorized and empowered as follows:—
+The goal of the board is to facilitate the purchase of health care insurance products through the connector at an affordable price by eligible individuals and eligible small groups.
+For these purposes, the board is authorized and empowered as follows:--

 (1) establish procedures for operations of the connector;

 (2) establish procedures for communications with the executive director;

 (3) establish procedures for the selection of and the seal of approval certification for health benefit plans and stand-alone vision or stand-alone dental plans to be offered through the connector;

 (4) establish procedures for the enrollment of eligible individuals and eligible small groups;